zainul-ma/istio-learn/kubernetes/Internal-service.md

-first we need storage db and cache db which is redis , mongo and postgres when execute start it will be creat redis instance mongo instance postgre sql instance
+first we need storage db and cache db which is redis , mongo and postgres when execute start it will be create

+- redis instance
+- mongo instance
+- postgre sql instance

 create the db instance belongs to the each service that we need for example txn service